microsoft/Win2D/README.md

 ## Building Win2D from source

+##### Requirements:

+- Recommended: Visual Studio 2015
+- Visual Studio 2013 Update 5 is also supported (for Windows 8.1 or Windows Phone 8.1 development only)

 ##### Clone Repository
 - Go to 'View' -> 'Team Explorer' -> 'Local Git Repositories' -> 'Clone'
 - Add the Win2D repository URL (https://github.com/Microsoft/Win2D.git) and hit 'Clone'

 ##### Build NuGet Packages
+- If using Visual Studio 2015:
+  - Launch 'MSBuild Command Prompt for VS2015'
 - If using Visual Studio 2013:
   - In Windows search, type 'Visual Studio Tools', and select that folder to open it
   - Launch 'Developer Command Prompt for VS2013'
-- If using Visual Studio 2015:
-  - Launch 'MSBuild Command Prompt for VS2015'
 - Change directory to your cloned Win2D repository and run 'build'

 ##### Point Visual Studio at the resulting 'bin' directory